Scientific Name

 How to Grow and Care

-Unlike many other plants, Madagascar Periwinkle is best suited for poor, well-drained soil and may even fail to thrive in soils that are too fertile.
+Unlike many other plants, Madagascar Periwinkle is best suited for poor, well-drained soil and may even fail to thrive in too fertile soils.
 These plants need regular moisture but don't do well with overhead watering.
 Madagascar Periwinkle is easily propagated with semi-ripe cuttings planted in light compost with bottom heat and high humidity or by seeds kept in the dark at 71 to 77 degrees Fahrenheit (22 to 25 degrees Celsius) until germination.
 The leaves may curl during the heat of the day but recover with evening dew.
 The flowers drop off after blooming and don't require deadheading.

 See more at How to Grow and Care for Madagascar Periwinkle (Catharanthus roseus).